 NOTE: TD released a new climate plan in November 2020, which we have reviewed here.
 While this pledge is seriously lacking in details about how TD plans to decarbonize its financial operations, they intend to release annual reports beginning in 2021.
-For this reason, we suggest to options for this letter to either leave in April 2021 or wait on the results of their first annual report before moving your money.

 I am aware of your environmental policies and programs — and it does seem like you care more than the other major Canadian banks — but they cannot undo the harm caused by the financing that you continue to provide to the fossil fuel industry.
 The Net-Zero Pledge which you made in November 2020 is a good first step, but it is very light on details about how you actually intend to decarbonize your portfolio.
 In order to drive change, the financial industry must decarbonize long before 2050.